Drew Landmesser

 most perfect event for the viewer, the most exciting, the most relaxing,

-the five hundred people who feel the same way as I do, from David, the
+on the five hundred people who feel the same way as I do, from David,

-guy that empties the trash cans backstage, to Sam Ramey.
-We all
+the guy that empties the trash cans backstage, to Sam Ramey.
+We

-have to feel that same way about it, but frankly, will Kraft be generous
+all have to feel that same way about it, but frankly, will Kraft be

-to us next year?
+generous to us next year?
 Will Aon be generous to us next year?
-Will

-American Airlines be generous to us next year?
-Those are the reasons
+Will American Airlines be generous to us next year?
+Those

-we put onstage.
-People respect us enough to come back year after
+quality of what we put onstage.
+People respect us enough to come back

-year after year after year.
-We are now ten years with over 100% of
+year after year after year after year.
+We are now ten years with

-tickets sold.
-[With a wink] How long have I been here?
+over 100% of tickets sold.
+[With a wink] How long have I been

 Landmesser: [Laughs] Maybe it’s

-do my job as well as I can, and people that work with me do their jobs
+I do my job as well as I can, and people that work with me do their

-as best as they can, because the guy that sees the show on the tenth performance
+jobs as best as they can, because the guy that sees the show on the tenth

-deserves to see the same show as the guy who sees the first show of that
+performance deserves to see the same show as the guy who sees the first

 Landmesser: From an ensemble’s point of